yale-p2med/PBS-R/README.md

 - Unzip the file PBS-R.ZIP using the option to create subdirectories.
   This should create the following files and subdirectories:

-PBS program and functions in R (all the PBS code is conatined there):
+..*PBS program and functions in R (all the PBS code is conatined there):

 -- PBS-R/PBS.1.0.R